tulu1688/MLCourses/HandOnML/notes.md

 ```

 ## ANN in python
+- Use classification template for deep learning classification because deep learning model is also a classification model
 - Do data pre-processing like we do in other model
 - We use `keras` in our example.
 By default, our `keras` using `Tensorflow` backend. if we need use `keras` with `Theano`, we need to manually config `keras`.
     - Use `Sequential` model to initialize our neural network